dconlan1/UCBerkeleyCourseTimeTable/README.md

 Use it here: https://dconlan1.github.io/UCBerkeleyCourseTimeTable/TrainSchedule.html

-#This shows real time time managment.
+#This shows real-time time managment.

+Learning the interplay between momentjs, javascript elements, and firestore was a very interesting exercise.